lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`churnValidatorsPerDayLimit`** — new value of the `LimitsList.churnValidatorsPerDayLimit`

-Emits whenever the value of the `LimitsList.churnValidatorsPerDayLimit` value is changed.

 ### OneOffCLBalanceDecreaseBPLimitSet()

+Emits whenever the value of the `LimitsList.oneOffCLBalanceDecreaseBPLimit` value is changed.

 ```solidity
 event OneOffCLBalanceDecreaseBPLimitSet(uint256 oneOffCLBalanceDecreaseBPLimit);